Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 Here's what he said.

-I think we will I'm a big believer in tariffs.
+I'm a big believer in tariffs.

 I think they're beautiful.

-It's gonna make us rich.
+It's going to make us rich.

-We're subsidizing Mexico for almost three hundred billion dollars.
+We're subsidizing Mexico for almost $300 billion.

-We shouldn't be subsidized.
+We shouldn't be subsidizing.

 Why are we subsidizing these countries?

-We're subsidizing Mexico and we're subsidizing Canada, and we're subsidizing many countries all over the world.
+We're subsidizing Mexico and we're subsidizing Canada and we're subsidizing many countries all over the world.

-And all I want to do is I want to have a level, fast but fair playing field.
+And all I want to do is I want to have a level, fast, but fair playing field.

-I mean, the media is so humorous.
+I mean, the media is so humorless.

-Well, he's going to put tariffs and he's threatened tariffs, for example, on Mexico and on Canada if they don't secure their border.
+And the other thing that he pointed out is, and this was made during the campaign, well, he's going to put tariffs and he's threatened tariffs, for example, on Mexico and on Canada if they don't secure their border.

-If in fact it to other countries don't pay their fair share.
+And he said he might leave NATO if, in fact, other countries don't pay their fair share.

-It also it what it what he's doing when he mentions tariffs is he's getting their attention, and Mexico and Canada do need to secure their border and do their part.
+And Mexico and Canada do need to secure their border and do their part.

 It's called the negotiation.